West Bend Municipal Airport: Navigation

 The West Bend Airport can be found on the Chicago sectional chart on the north side.
 The airport has a very high frequency omnidirectional range beacon (VOR) on field.
 The West Bend VOR (BJB -... .--- -...) has a frequency of 109.8 MHz.
 There are also two non-directional beacons (NDB) to the west: JUNEAU (UNU ..- -. ..-) 344 kHz, and ROCK RIVER (RYV .-. -.-- ...-) 371 kHz.

 Communication

-West Bend Municipal Airport has a UNICOM frequency of 122.8 MHz, manned by West Bend Air Inc. This frequency is also the common traffic advisory frequency (CTAF).
+West Bend Municipal Airport has a UNICOM frequency of 122.8 MHz, staffed by West Bend Air Inc. This frequency is also the common traffic advisory frequency (CTAF).
 An AWOS is available on 120.0 MHz, which provides wind, visibility, sky conditions, and the altimeter.
 The weather for this airport can also be found in the form of a METAR on various online aviation weather sites.
 The controlling agency is Chicago Center, but services are also available from Milwaukee approach or Milwaukee departure on 125.35 MHz.
 IFR flights can also contact clearance delivery on 124.75 MHz.